Skip to content

 C -.- F[Staged workflows, safe output pipeline]

-Secret Segregation
+Secret segregation

-• API proxy container — holds LLM auth tokens; agent calls through the proxy without seeing keys
+• API proxy container — holds LLM auth tokens; the agent calls through the proxy without seeing keys

 • Agent container — firewalled egress, read-only /host mounts, tmpfs overlays, chroot jails